Global Hadamard form for the Green Function in Schwarzschild space-time: Examples of Multipolar Modes in Other Spacetimes

-For illustration purposes, in this appendix we present the multipolar modes $\Gl$ of the retarded Green function Eq.(\ref{sch-gret-mode}) in two simple $4$-dimensional cases: flat space-time and a static region of Nariai space-time (in this case we only do it for the direct part of the Hamard form).
+For illustration purposes, in this appendix we present the multipolar modes $\Gl$ of the retarded Green function Eq.~(\ref{sch-gret-mode}) in two simple $4$-dimensional cases\footnote{The multipolar modes of the direct part of the retarded Green function in Schwarzschild spacetime have been obtained in~\cite{CNOW:2019}.}: flat spacetime and a static region of Nariai spacetime (in this case we only do it for the direct part of the Hadamard form).
+N.B.: the modes $\Gl$ of PH spacetime are readily inferrable from Eq.~\eqref{eq:G_k^PH}.